About Me

 Welcome! 어서오세요!
 Akwaaba!

-Being Blasian (Black + Asian-American) also means that I did not see people who look or sound like me in academic spaces very often.
+Being Blasian (Black + Korean-American) also means that I did not see people who look or sound like me in academic spaces very often.
 Because of this, I am committed to putting linguistics and the neurobiology of language into public spaces.
 Most of this outreach has been with at-risk youth in the New York City area, talking about the functions and benefits of code-switching as well as the neurobiology of language.
 I have also appeared on several podcasts, including NPR’s Short Wave, and most recently assisted in the filming of the third documentary in the Talking Black in America Project series.

-Read my recent Q&A with Scientific American here.
+Read my Q&A with Scientific American here.

 I am also passionate about photography!
 You can see my general body of work here or of linguists here.